saurabhyadav033/mame/docs/source/techspecs/osd_audio.rst

 For this module, we use the terms:

-* node: some object we can send audio do.
+* node: some object we can send audio to.
 Can be physical, like speakers, or virtual, like an effect system.
 It should have a unique, user-presentable name for the UI.
 * port: a channel of a node, has a name (non-unique, like "front left") and a 3D position
 * stream: a connection to a node with allows to send audio to it